Adelaide Airport: History

 In July 1998, the runway was extended by 570 metres to 3.1 kilometres.
 Prior to the 2005 terminal redevelopment, the original separate terminals had only two aircraft bays and a single jetbridge with limited space for passengers, check-in desks were also small and waiting space was limited.
 A new control tower was also built west of the terminal, with the old control tower maintained for additional operations.

 In October 2006, the new terminal was named the Capital City Airport of the Year at the Australian Aviation Industry Awards in Cairns.
-In March 2007, Adelaide Airport was rated the world's second-best airport in the 5–15 million passengers category at the Airports Council International (ACI) 2006 awards in Dubai.
+In March 2007, Adelaide Airport was rated the world's second-best airport in the 5–15 million passengers category at the Airports Council International 2006 awards.

 Following the successful terminal redevelopment, plans were announced for another expansion of the terminal in July 2007, including the addition of more aerobridges as well as demolition of the old international terminal building.
-However, the demolition was delayed till November 2016 and was finally concluded in April 2018, this would make way for expanded landside facilities as well as further future expansions of the main terminal.
+However, the demolition was delayed until November 2016 and was finally concluded in April 2018, this would make way for expanded landside facilities as well as further future expansions of the main terminal.

-On 5 August 2008 Tigerair Australia, then known as Tiger Airways Australia, confirmed that Adelaide Airport would become the airline's second hub which would base two of the airline's Airbus A320s by early 2009, this was followed by a third A320 in early 2010.
+On 5 August 2008 Tigerair Australia confirmed that Adelaide Airport would become the airline's second hub which would base two of the airline's Airbus A320s by early 2009, this was followed by a third A320 in early 2010.
 In 2011, Tigerair announced it would shut down its operations from Adelaide and Avalon following the airlines 2011 suspension and reduction in flights.

 In 2011, Adelaide Airport encountered major problems during the eruption of Puyehue volcano in Chile, with the ash cloud caused by the volcano resulting in flight cancellations nationwide, this left over 40,000 passengers stranded in Adelaide.

 On 11 October 2022, it was discovered that at around 10am local time, security screening equipment had failed half an hour earlier, leading to the evacuation of the terminal and re-screening of approximately 2,000 passengers.